 - My research on Glassdoor revealed that several sales professionals expressed frustrations with your company’s internal operations.
 Can you speak to that?

 - From what I can gather online, your company has over 50% market penetration.
 Can you help me understand how much opportunity is left in this particular territory?

 What if your research doesn’t uncover any flaws or issues with this company?
 Even that can be turned into a question.

 - My research into your company has left me impressed.
-For example, I saw that you have won several awards for best new product in your industry and you are rated 4.2 on Glassdoor.
+For example, I saw that you have won several awards for the best new product in your industry and you are rated 4.2 on Glassdoor.
 Impressive as that is, your company must be facing challenges.
 What are the main obstacles that you are facing and what’s the plan for overcoming them?

 Proof of Concept.

 Almost every worthy employer today is focused on hiring sales professionals that take a consultative, questions based approach to sales.
-Research, preparation and smart questions are cornerstone ingredients in an effective, consultative sales approach.
+Research, preparation, and smart questions are cornerstone ingredients in an effective, consultative sales approach.
 To put this simply, the better your questions, the more the hiring manager will believe you can sell.
 And who wouldn’t like to end an interview on that note?